stringerzoo/Hazard-Map-Update-Tool/README.md

 # NOTAM Hazard Tracker

-A standalone browser-based tool for AEL/GMR EMS helicopter bases to track unlit obstruction NOTAMs, maintain physical hazard maps, and generate ForeFlight moving-map overlays.
+A standalone browser-based tool for AEL EMS helicopter bases to track unlit obstruction NOTAMs, maintain physical hazard maps, and generate ForeFlight moving-map overlays.

 ## What it does